 In short, everything leads to a long-term expansion, especially with London fintech.

-Regardless of Brexit or the continuous disruption caused by the epidemic, a recent Tech Nation study revealed a high level of confidence in the tech sector.
-Two-thirds of individuals believe that the UK’s IT sector will expand over the next five years, with fintech and cybersecurity expected to receive the most investment.
+Despite Brexit and pandemic disruptions, a Tech Nation study shows strong confidence in the UK tech sector.
+Two-thirds expect growth over the next five years, with fintech and cybersecurity poised for major investment.
 Half of those polled believe there will be more year-over-year exits, resulting in a new high.

 The year 2022 will be the year of fintech for social benefit.
 Companies with a social mission have been rising in popularity for some years, and Ipsos Mori has long tracked the public’s growing antipathy for companies that fail to meet their social, ethical, and environmental commitments.